Undivided Resources

 Can accommodations be used during assessments?

-Curriculum-based assessments and other tests, on the other hand, can include accommodations because that levels the playing field.
+Curriculum-based tests used for grading can include accommodations because that levels the playing field.
 Dr. Pelangka explains, “It wouldn’t be fair for a teacher to downgrade a student on tests when the student can’t fully access that test.
-Now that we know how the student learns (from the standardized measures), we can accommodate and afford the student access to show us what they know, taking into account their needs.
+Now that we know how the student learns (from the standardized measures), in class we can accommodate and afford the student access to show us what they know, taking into account their needs.
 For example, if a student struggles with reading comprehension but their listening comprehension is a strength, they can have the passage read aloud.
 This doesn’t change what is being asked of them, it just changes how they are accessing what is being asked of them.”

 Reviewing an IEP assessment: the two-marker method!